African-American China Leadership Fellows Program

 Applicants should be African-Americans who have:

-• demonstrated a commitment to elevating a China-focused career
+• demonstrated a commitment to developing a China-focused career

 • studied and/or worked abroad in Mainland China and/or Taiwan